 Leader Vladimir voted for list

-1 day ago
+2 weeks, 1 day ago

 Leader Vladimir voted for list